collapsed-stacks/startups/questions/12455/set-up-online-shop-for-foreign-customers.md

 - posted by: [Scott Moses Sunarto](https://stackexchange.com/users/5589688/scott-moses-sunarto) on 2017-04-13
 - score: 1

-<p>Shipping restrictions, tax, and legality.</p>
+Shipping restrictions, tax, and legality.

-<p>Shipping Restriction - Check with your shipping partner which country they cant/wont ship to.</p>
+Shipping Restriction - Check with your shipping partner which country they cant/wont ship to.

-<p>Tax - Some country have entry tax for foreign items.
-Make sure your customers are aware of that</p>
+Tax - Some country have entry tax for foreign items.
+Make sure your customers are aware of that

-<p>Legality - Some countries ban the most trivial of things, make sure you check those and impose a rule accordingly.
-(Ex: Singapore bans chewing gum)</p>
+Legality - Some countries ban the most trivial of things, make sure you check those and impose a rule accordingly.
+(Ex: Singapore bans chewing gum)

 ## Answer 12495